Mohamed02/ReactJS/ReactApp1/Readme.txt

 Testing With React:

     Test Driven Development can be done with React with the help of JEST.
-    Refer to the project files  1- checkbox.test.js & checkbox.js  and 2.
+    Refer to the project -ReactTestScripts files  1- checkbox.test.js & checkbox.js  and 2.
 App.test.js and App.js for examples